Hello and welcome!

 How do we know the contents of the image file and the contents of the original USB key are the same?
 How do we know that our copy is not later corrupted?
 How can we tell two copies are the same?

 It’s always possible to do a full, bit-for-bit comparison of two devices or files.
 But there are many times when it’s useful to have a small “fingerprint”-like piece of information that uniquely (with some disclaimers) identifies a particular piece of data.
 To generate such a fingerprint, we use cryptographic hash functions, which generate a hash or digest.
 A particular hash function will generate a (small) fixed-size output, that is easy for a human to check.
 This process is sometimes also called checksumming.
 Checksumming checks against unintentional corruption.
-Cryptographic hash functions also protect against deliberate, malicious attempts to tamper with the data.
+Cryptographic hash functions also protect against deliberate, malicious attempts to tamper with the data, though that is a property we are not as concerned with in the forensic context.
+(Why?)

 Aside three other reasons cryptographic hash functions are useful to us in this regard: